 Camera Operators, Television, Video, and Motion Picture Career Video

-Description: Operate television, video, or motion picture camera to record images or scenes for various purposes, such as TV broadcasts, advertising, video production, or motion pictures.
+Description: Operate television, video, or film camera to record images or scenes for television, video, or film productions.

 Whether it’s the silver screen of 1950s Hollywood or the computer screen and YouTube of today, Americans have long carried a torch for moving pictures.
 When the director yells “Action” the camera operator’s eyes are glued to the camera’s lens, making sure to catch everything.
 There are three main types of camera operators.
 Studio camera operators work in broadcasting and follow directions as part of an ensemble production.
 They film their subjects from a fixed position.
 Cinematographers film motion pictures.
 They determine the angles, lighting, and types of equipment that will best capture a shot.
 Videographers may shoot special events, such as weddings, or work with companies to make corporate documentaries.
 They typically edit their footage for clients.
 Many videographers run their own businesses or do freelance work.
 Most camera operators work full-time schedules, but may have long, irregular hours while filming.
 Like anyone in the movie industry, once filming wraps there’s no guarantee when the next opportunity will come along.
 Camera operators may have to stand for long periods, and they may carry heavy equipment wherever production happens, which could be an office or a remote setting.
 Camera operators must be creative, detail-oriented, and effective communicators.
 Camera operators typically need a bachelor’s degree in a field related to film or broadcasting, such as communications.